OpenSyd/syd_cpp/Readme.md

 SYD
 ===

-Toolkit.
-The goal is to manage a database of patient data, including images, for performing TRT (Targeted Radionuclide Therapy) related tasks.
+When doing image processing studies on a database of patient, it could be difficult to manage all the dicom files and clinical data associated with the study.
+This toolkit helps to manage a database of patient data and images.

 DB management
 =============